EbmeyerSt/GEnView/README.md

 # Output files

-The following output files will be produced in the specified output directory when running `visualize.py`:
+The following output files will be produced in the specified output directory when running `genview-visualize`:

 **annotation_meta.csv** - Contains information on annotated genes in the extracted range of the target gene, such as name, position and sequence